• English

 Even the sand dunes of Maspalomas have their starting point from the hotel Riu…

-That’s what I read in my rough guide and we didn’t even want to believe it at the beginning.
+That’s what I read in my rough guide and we didn’t want to believe it at the beginning.

 The area is also surrounded by shopping malls.
 There are still ways to escape those places, no worries!